Thomas N. Carruthers: Early life and education

 Carruthers was born on June 10, 1900, in Collierville, Tennessee, the son of Thomas Neely Carruthers and Linnie Louise Hunter.
 He was educated at the Collierville High School, before studying at Sewanee: The University of the South, from where he graduated with a Bachelor of Arts in 1921.
 He then earned a Master of Arts from Princeton University in 1924.
 He married Ellen Douglas Everett on December 27, 1927.
 Carruthers also graduated with a Bachelor of Divinity from the University of the South in 1929, which also honoured him with a Doctor of Divinity in 1940.

 Ordained ministry

 Carruthers was ordained deacon in June 1925 by Bishop James M. Maxon Coadjutor of Tennessee and priest in May 1926 by Bishop Thomas F. Gailor of Tennessee.
 He then became rector of St Peter's Church in Columbia, Tennessee in 1926.
 He became rector of Trinity Church in Houston, Texas in 1931, and then rector of Christ Church in Nashville, Tennessee in 1939.

 Episcopacy

 On January 18, 1944, Carruthers was elected on the third ballot as Bishop of South Carolina during a special convention which was held in St John's Church in Florence, South Carolina.
-He was consecrated on May 4, 1944, in St Philip's Church in Charleston, South Carolina, by Presiding Bishop Henry St. George Tucker.
+He was consecrated on May 4, 1944, in St Philip's Church in Charleston, South Carolina, with Presiding Bishop Henry St. George Tucker as chief consecrator.
 From 1953 till 1956, he served as President of Province IV.
 At the time of his death, he was also Chancellor of the University of the South.